 6. The Handoff Point

-The biggest source of friction between sourcing and recruiting is an unclear handoff.
-When does a "sourced lead" become a "candidate"?
+Unclear handoffs cause most of the friction between sourcing and recruiting.
+When does a “sourced lead” become a “candidate”?
 After they respond to an outreach message?
 After they express interest?
 After a sourcer qualifies them in a pre-screen?

 High-performing teams define the handoff explicitly: a sourced lead becomes a candidate when they’ve responded positively to outreach AND the sourcer has confirmed baseline qualification criteria (right experience level, open to the role type, within compensation range).
 Without that definition, sourcers pass along unqualified leads and recruiters waste time on dead ends.